 We welcome volunteers, foster parents, and donors.

-We provide a weekly pet food bank to local families having a rough time providing for their animals financially.
+We provide a weekly Emergency Pet Food Bank to local families having a rough time providing for their animals financially.

 We provide Pet-Assisted Therapy at local nursing homes and assisted living centers with gentle-tempered dogs who are up for adoption.

 We run a Low-Cost Spay & Neuter Clinic out of the shelter which has completed more than 42,000 surgeries since it began in 2007.
 Additionally, we hold a Low-Cost Vaccine Clinic on Saturday mornings at the shelter for local families to get their pets vaccinated.

 We also offer a Safe Pets Program, which provides a safe haven to pets of local families who are victims of domestic violence, working with a local shelter, and have no place for their pets to go in a dangerous situation.

 We are currently offering the Pit Stop Program, which provides funding for any resident of Vanderburgh County to get their pitbull spayed or neutered at no cost.